 Alternatively, you can sell the books you don’t want to keep in your home library any longer.
 Many years ago, I traded my textbooks on eBay, Half.com, and Amazon.
 I use the word “trade” rather than “sell” for a reason.

-With my 4-year university experience from Eastern Europe where you don’t buy books, you go to a library, borrow a book, or make a photocopy, I was buying old editions of the textbooks on the aforementioned websites for a fraction of the price when I went to college in the USA.
+Equipped with my 4-year university experience from Eastern Europe where students don’t buy too many books (they borrow them from a library or make photocopies of the pages they need), when I went to a university in the USA, I was buying old editions of the textbooks on the aforementioned websites for a fraction of the prices that the majority of my new classmates payed for their textbooks.

 Inspired by my success at selling the textbooks, I “reorganized” my fiction books and CDs.
 The truth is I didn’t make a fortune selling them, not that I was trying.
-Yet it’s another great way to organize the books you don’t need in your home library any longer.
+Yet it’s another great way to reorganize your home library.

 Ideally, you want to have a separate room in your house filled with books of all genres where you can spend hours upon hours reading.
 For many, including us, it’s a wishful thinking.
 Yet a small reading nook can be organized even in a tiny apartment.